janreges/siteone-crawler/README.md

 (without HTTP server), where it is almost impossible to get the website to work from any location on the disk only through the file:// protocol.

+* `--single-page`                  Load only one page to which the URL is given (and its assets), but do not follow other pages.
 * `--disable-javascript`           Disables JavaScript downloading and removes all JavaScript code from HTML, including `onclick` and other `on*` handlers.
 * `--disable-styles`               Disables CSS file downloading and at the same time removes all style definitions